chrismattmann/etllib/README.md

 	Combines repackage and posting to Solr without the need for an intermediate file. tsvtojson
-    Takes an input TSV file and parses it with a set of column headers and outputs a JSON file.
+    Takes an input TSV file and parses it with a set of column headers and outputs a JSON file. translatejson
+    Takes an input JSON file and a column header file and cred file and translates from source lang to dest lang using Bing's API and Apache Tika.
 ```

 For installation instructions, please see docs/INSTALL.txt.